MgramTheDuck/BasicSecurityManual/README.md

 If it is available, you should ALWAYS use Multi-factor authentication (AKA: 2-Factor Authentication).
 This should be either an SMS, code or notification on your phone.

 Passwords will inevitably get breached, but MFA is the No.1 method to prevent account breaches and has saved me more than once.

+### 1.4 Clean up old accounts

+Its very easy to lose track of how many websites and services you have signed up for in the past, any one of these could prove a possible vulnerability and opportunity for someone to get hold of your data or initiate identity theft.

+When you ar no longer using a website or service, you should delete your account, this is the best way to ensure it cannot be used against you.

+A good tool to find websites you are previously signed into is [WhatsMyName.app](https://whatsmyname.app) which will take your username and locate any website or service where that username was previously used to create an account.

 ## 2 Windows Security